-438 Special Education Preservice Teaching I (8)
+438 Special Education Pre-service Teaching I

-A preservice teaching experience in grades K-6.
-Student teaching I and II provide over 300 clock hours and 150 hours of direct instruction.
-The placements are in diverse school settings.
-Students must request a placement from the Coordinator of Clinical Experiences the semester prior to student teaching.
-Includes an on-campus seminar.
-Attendance is mandatory.
-Prerequisite: consent and admission to the Education Program.
+A student teaching experience in grades K-6.
+Placements are in diverse school settings.
+Candidates must submit application for placement to the Coordinator of Clinical Experiences the semester prior to student teaching.
+Includes an integrated seminar.
+Prerequisite: Consent only.
 Offered each semester.

-439 Special Education Preservice Teaching II (8)
+439 Special Education Pre-service Teaching II (8)

-A preservice teaching experience in grades 6-12.
-Student teaching I and II provide over 300 clock hours and 150 hours of direct instruction.
-The placements are in diverse school settings.
-Students must request a placement from the Coordinator of Clinical Experiences the semester prior to student teaching.
-Includes an on-campus seminar.
-Attendance is mandatory.
-Prerequisite: consent and admission to the Education Program.
+A student teaching experience in grades 6-12.
+Placements are in diverse school settings.
+Candidates must submit application for placement to the Coordinator of Clinical Experiences the semester prior to student teaching.
+Includes an integrated seminar.
+Prerequisite: Consent only.
 Offered each semester.

-465 Special Education Preservice Teaching I (4)
+465 Special Education Pre-service Teaching I (4)

-A preservice teaching experience for degreed students in special education grades K-6.
-Student teaching I and II provide over 300 clock hours and 150 hours of direct instruction.
-The placements are in diverse school settings.
-Students must request a placement from the Coordinator of Clinical Experiences the semester before student teaching.
-Seminars are included.
-Attendance is mandatory.
-Prerequisite: consent and admission to the Education Program.
-Corequisite: SPED 466.
+A student teaching experience in grades K-6.
+Placements are in diverse school settings.
+Candidates must submit application for placement to the Coordinator of Clinical Experiences the semester prior to student teaching.
+Includes an integrated seminar.
+Prerequisite: VWU degree.
+Consent only.
 Offered each semester.

-466 Special Education Preservice Teaching II (4)
+466 Special Education Pre-service Teaching II (4)

-A preservice teaching experience for degreed students in special education grades 6-12.
-Student teaching I and II provide over 300 clock hours and 150 hours of direct instruction.
-The placements are in diverse school settings.
-Students must request a placement from the Coordinator of Clinical Experiences the semester before student teaching.
-Seminars are included.
-Attendance is mandatory.
-Prerequisite: consent and admission to the Education Program.
-Corequisite: SPED 465.
+A student teaching experience in grades 6-12.
+Placements are in diverse school settings.
+Candidates must submit application for placement to the Coordinator of Clinical Experiences the semester prior to student teaching.
+Includes an integrated seminar.
+Prerequisite: VWU degree.
+Consent only.
 Offered each semester.